-Based on Staff's implementation of the Floodplain Development Code over the years, the Model Ordinance for the Puget Sound Region, and required changes from DOE, below are the substantive changes to ACC, Chapter 15.68:
+Based on Staff's implementation of the Floodplain Development Code over the years, the Model Ordinance for the Puget Sound Region, and required changes from DOE, below are the substantive changes to ACC, Chapter 15.68 as recommended by Planning Commission:

 - Reorganize ACC, Chapter 15.68 to correspond to the layout of the latest FEMA Model Ordinance for the Puget Sound Region.
 The changes that are transmitted under cover of this memo look extensive because of the amount of strikethrough and underline, however much of that is due to relocating existing adopted code language from one place to another.
 In other words, underlined language may not be new and may instead reflect a change in the organizational structure of the code.
 For this reason, staff is identifying this bulleted list of substantive changes. - Update the definitions section to have the latest definitions per NFIP, NMFS, FEMA, DOE and City of Auburn.
-This comes from the latest Model Ordinance and current correspondence with FEMA and DOE. - Definition of area to be regulated for floodplain development (see further discussion below) - Designation of the Channel Migration Area (see further discussion below)
+This comes from the latest Model Ordinance and current correspondence with FEMA and DOE. - Definition of area to be regulated for floodplain development (see further discussion below) - Designation of the Channel Migration Area (see further discussion below) - Remove most of the permit application submittal criteria from ACC, Chapter 15.68 and include it in the floodplain development permit application.

-- Remove all of the permit application submittal criteria from ACC, Chapter 15.68 and include it in the floodplain development permit application only.
-Per recent comments from DOE some basic permit application submittal criteria is required in the code and has been added since the last meeting. - Information already provided in ACC 18.70.025 for variances is removed to avoid redundancy. - Establishing a minimum setback for structures of 15 feet from the 'Protected Area', or if not met, a habitat assessment is required. - Remove a date for assessing cumulative improvements. - Increasing the requirements for what is to be addressed in Habitat Mitigation Plans prepared for developments located outside of the Protected Area (Note: Does not change the requirement of whether or not to prepare a Habitat Mitigation Plan). - Update the Flood Insurance Study (FIS) and Flood Insurance Rate Map (FIRM) reference dates to be August 19, 2020 for King County and March 7, 2017 for Pierce County Areas.
-Please note that maps of the north end of the City of Auburn that show the existing and proposed special flood hazard areas were e-mailed and mailed to the Planning Commission members as requested at the Planning Commission meeting that occurred on March 3rd, 2020. - Update the code per various comments received from DOE between March 2nd to March 30th.
-The details of all of the required changes are provided in a separate document called Comments from Department of Ecology that was prepared by David Radabaugh, with DOE.
-Below is a brief summary of the required changes. - Additional updates to the exact working of some definitions - Update the reference to the Flood Insurance Studies to be 8/19/2020 - A portion of the Urban Growth Area is in an area covered by the Pierce County FIS, the City should also adopt the Pierce County FIS and FIRMs - o Basic floodplain permit application requirements are needed in code. - o A new section for Notification to Other Entities was added - o Building construction and documentation requirements were slightly updated - Additional variance criteria was added - o A new section for Standard for Shallow Flooding Areas (AO Zones) was added
+- Information already provided in ACC 18.70.025 for variances is removed to avoid redundancy. - Establishing a minimum setback for structures of 15 feet from the 'Protected Area', or if not met, a habitat assessment is required. - Remove a date for assessing cumulative improvements. - Increasing the requirements for what is to be addressed in Habitat Mitigation Plans prepared for developments located outside of the Protected Area (Note: Does not change the requirement of whether or not to prepare a Habitat Mitigation Plan). - Update the Flood Insurance Study (FIS) and Flood Insurance Rate Map (FIRM) reference dates to be August 19, 2020 for King County and March 7, 2017 for Pierce County Areas.
+Please note that maps of the north end of the City of Auburn that show the existing and proposed special flood hazard areas were e-mailed and mailed to the Planning Commission members as requested at the Planning Commission meeting that occurred on March 3rd, 2020.